srivarshan-s/LSTM-Trials/README.md

 # LSTM-Trials
 This project shows the usage of LSTM in two different activities:
-a) Time series prediction
+1. Time series prediction
-b) Text generation
+2. Text generation

 ### TODO